BIGJRA/BIGJRA.github.io/rejuv.md

 guy inside this house will offer to trade your extra Oranguru for a **Passimian!**

-Head around to the house in the southwest, and behind it you’ll find a *Rare Candy.* In the area near the house above this you’ll find a *Hyper Potion.*
+Head around to the house in the southwest, and behind it you'll find a *Rare Candy.* In the area near the house above this you'll find a *Hyper Potion.*

 There are some shops towards the center.